banjopickin/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

    In this case, I used the mean for relevant 5-minute interval to replace the NAs.
-The mean values were generated in previous section.
+The mean values were generated in the previous section.